mtlynch/mtlynch.io/content/retrospectives/2022/07/index.md

 I've always wanted TinyPilot's software to be sustainable on its own regardless of whether we continue selling new hardware.
 For that to happen, there needs to be a way for users to pay for the software.

 I launched a paid version of TinyPilot called TinyPilot Pro back in December of 2020.
-I initially planned to launch with a
+I initially planned to launch with license key checks, but I [decided to punt on it](/retrospectives/2021/01/#enforcing-software-licenses-via-the-honor-system) because licenses wouldn't expire for a year.
+But now it's 18 months later, and very few users renew their licenses because they don't even realize they're expired.

 So now I'm left with the problem of how do users prove that they have an active TinyPilot Pro license?